miklevin/MikeLev.in/_posts/2025-04-04-mcp-with-local-llm.md

 > When asked to open-ended riff, Claude 3.7 Sonnet jumps very forward-looking
 > very fast!
 This goes well beyond my immediate actual implementation turning a
-> local Ollama LLM into an MCP client, and you've gotta love its spirit!
+> local Ollama LLM into a Python MCP client, and you've gotta love its spirit!

 **Me**: Excellent, Claude 3.7.
 Thank you.
 Now just open-ended riff.